Applicable for Self Help and Mental Health professionals.

 Currently, in addition to private practice, Briana is a professor for Pratt Institute’s Graduate Creative Arts Therapies Department, where she teaches personality development, thesis research, and clinical supervision.
 Writing, drawing, and painting have always been her passion, and she strongly believes in the curative powers of the creative process.

 If you are interested in continuing education contact hours...

-This course is currently offering 12.0 self-study, continuing education contact hours, for Licensed Creative Arts Therapists in New York State.
+This course is currently offering 12.0 self-study, continuing education contact hours, for Licensed Creative Arts Therapists and Licensed Mental Health Counselors in New York State.